Scientology in the United Kingdom: Official inquiry

 An official inquiry into Scientology in the UK was carried out by Sir John G. Foster and published in 1971.
-The report made its case with L. Ron Hubbard's own words and reprinted a number of internal Ethics Orders.
+The report made its case with L. Ron Hubbard's own words and reprinted a number of Scientology internal ethics orders.
 It concluded that it would be unfair to ban Scientology outright, but asked for legislation to ensure that psychotherapy in the United Kingdom is delivered in an ethical manner.
 He regarded the Scientology version of "ethics" as inappropriate.

 Documents seized by the FBI in raids on the Church's US headquarters in July 1977 revealed that an agent had been sent to investigate Sir John Foster in an attempt to link him to Paulette Cooper, author of The Scandal of Scientology and victim of Operation Freakout.
 The documents showed that Lord Balniel, who had requested the official inquiry, was also a target.
 Hubbard had written, "get a detective on that lord's past to unearth the tit-bits".